-[All sit down.

-You dwell outside any town; we too, through being householders, are occupied with our own matters: therefore, our meeting with you which occurred not aforehappened here at last, in consequence of good actions.
+All sit down.
+DACARATHA.
+You dwell outside any towe ; we too, through being householders, are occupied with our own matters : therefore, our meeting with you which occurred not aforetime, though wished and longed for by us, has this day happened here at last, in consequence of good actions.
 And here what praise can there be of thee whose greatness has passed beyond the range of praise?
 And what can be given to thee who givest away the whole earth?
 Of what use are attendants to one who is self-controlled, O saint?
 Still Dacaratha with his sons this day makes submission to thee.

 Such is your goodness.
 When I thus reflect, what surprise can I feel at this?
 That which the wise call the kindled splendour, that treasure of glories, the bright sun, is the author of your line.
-What else should be an object of praise?
+What else should be an object of praise ?
 You are those descendants of Ikshváku, sacrificers, kings, and priests of the highest order, whose instructor in holiness is Vasishtha, whose power is beyond measure like the Veda.
 Again, the bending of the bow of the ruler of the gods which gives completion to the sacrifice of war, the earth which is marked with rows of dwelling and posts planted in the seven islands, houses, the sacred Ganges, the ocean, and other well-known things countless in number proclaim your greatness which is linked with undying fame.

-Vasishtha and Vicvámitra (aside).
+VASISHTHA and VICVÁMITRA (aside).
 This too was taught by the boy.

-Rámabhadra, consent to my going to the forest.
+Jámadagnya. -Rámabhadra, consent to my going to the forest.
+VICVÁMITRA.
 Allow me also then.
-An increase of the auspicious

-place in the palaces of Raghu and Janaka.
+An increase of the auspicious acts arising from the union of the children has taken place in the palaces of Raghu and Janaka.
 The subjection of the chief of Bhrigus-(He stops in the middle of the sentence).
 And when I have paid homage to the dear child whose greatness is known by the chief of Bhrigus I will go well pleased to my home.

-My son Rámabhadra! thy revered Kaucika is gone.
+My son Rámabhadra ! thy revered Kaucika is gone.